HPE GreenLake for Audit Logs developer guide

 You need the correct role and permissions to use the HPE GreenLake Audit Logs API.
 A role is a group of permissions that you can specify and assign to users in your HPE GreenLake workspace.
 There are 3 basic role types distinguished by the privileges defined in the authorization service:

-You can find out more in the HPE GreenLake Edge to Cloud Platform User Guide.
+You can find out more in the HPE GreenLake Cloud User Guide.
 You can:

 Making it all Work